In that very same drawing, two California players also hit five out of five. But they didn't get $250,000 apiece. They only received $157,726.

 Of course, if enough tickets are bought before someone wins the jackpot the pot balloons and a California winner could actually earn more than the $250,000 fixed prize a lot more.
 Earlier this year, one five-for-five California winner reaped $1.2 million.
 But that's not typically the case.

 In fact, according to documents obtained by MediaNews through a Public Records Act request, state officials expected California Mega Millions winners to pocket, on average, 14 percent less than winners in the other 11 states.
-So far, though, the actual payout on the five-for-five has been 8 percent less than other winners.

 The system doesn't affect the payoffs for grand prize winners five-for-five plus the bonus number because that jackpot is always determined by the total number of tickets sold, no matter which state the winner comes from.